blUeBUg200/soc-operations/README.md

 > Topic Reference(s):  [Log Quality Check](https://github.com/blUeBUg200/bluenightingale#pick-a-mitre-data-source)

 ### Age:I.M3 - Primary Analytics
-In this stage we will build our first set of usecases to detect anomalies around our crown jewel assets.
-Below are the few categories of usecases (feel free to add more based on your environment)
+In this stage we will build our first set of use cases to detect anomalies around our crown jewel assets.
+Below are the few categories of use cases (feel free to add more based on your environment)

 - Internet to Intranet (and vice-versa) connection on suspicious ports such as 445, 3389, 22, etc.,
 - VPN connections from non-business countries